-Susan Sheehan is the Finance Director for Lions Festivals.
+Susan Sheehan is the Chief Operating Officer for Lions Festivals.
 She joined the business in 2009 as the Finance Manager and in 2013 was appointed Finance Director and part of the Lions executive team.
+In 2014 she was appointed Chief Operating Officer.
 With 15 years financial experience, she began her career in oil and gas moving to London and into media industry with 3 years at BBC World Service.x

 Carolyn Lowery is the Festival Director for Lions Festivals' flagship event, Cannes Lions.

 Carolyn was appointed to the role of Festival Director in 2006.
 A veteran of Cannes Lions, Carolyn first joined as a member of the entries team in 1986, progressing to Head of Entries before becoming Operations Director in 2004.